Arclmpulse/group-30-vision/README.md

 ## Known Bugs
 ~~CPU/Memory allocation is a little uncontrolled, may crash other programs.
 Will look into this.~~ Fixed!

-Threshold is too loose on circular objects, will refine further.
+~~Threshold is too loose on circular objects, will refine further.~~ Tightened threshold on circular objects, mostly fixed.
+Need to fine tune.

+_Not detecting correct camera if multiple plugged in_ Not a bug.
+May look into updating code and retrieving the correct camera every single time.

+Motion is not perfect.
+Does not track high speed movement well.

+Need more accurate focal length + depth of field for output.
+Incorrect values.

 ## Changelog
+### Version 3.0
+Successfully outputs objects XYZ coordinate based off the given focal length.

+Fixed bugs related to circular objects getting detected too easily.

 ### Version 2.0
 Fixed bugs related to crashing.